Wednesday, January 22, 2025

-I’ve been fortunate to work with some of the biggest brands in the travel industry, ranging from airlines and global travel aggregators, to boutique luxury specialists, ski chalets, and airport transfer companies.
+I’ve been fortunate to work with some of the biggest brands in the travel industry, ranging from airlines and global travel aggregators to boutique luxury specialists, ski chalets, and airport transfer companies.

-Because of this, I can safely say that ranking on page one in the travel sector is no longer a game of ranking 1 to 10, it’s about providing value in Google’s world of SERP diversification, special content result blocks, and own products.
+Because of this, I can safely say that ranking on page one in the travel sector is no longer a game of ranking 1 to 10, and it’s about providing value in Google’s world of SERP diversification, special content result blocks, and own products.

-Because of this, it’s impossible to package deal SEO, sell it by tokens, or sell it by keyword color difficulties.
 Every travel SEO campaign is unique and is about applying best practices in a way that suits the business and helps it meet its objectives.

-I’ve put together this series of guides based on my experiences consulting with travel companies – ranging in specialism and business size, including case studies of what to do – and what not to do.
+I’ve put together this series of guides based on my experiences consulting with travel companies, ranging in specialism and business size, including case studies of what to do – and what not to do.

 Chapter 2: Content for travel companies